kragen/derctuo/e12-music.md

 This of course gives *k* = 110 Hz.

-This assignment is a compromise between not "wasting" the lowest octaves on little-used low resistances that require Kelvin probing to measure accurately, assigning the best precision to values in the 1–100 Ω range where it often matters the most, and not assigning
+This assignment is a compromise between not “wasting” the lowest octaves on little-used low resistances that require Kelvin probing to measure accurately, assigning the best precision to values in the 1–100 Ω range where it often matters the most, and not assigning